LimeSurvey/LimeSurvey/upload/twig/extensions/README.md

 # Custom Twig Extension for LimeSurvey

-Coming with the 4.X Verson of LimeSurvey you will be able to add your own twig extension so you can create your own functions available from Survey / Question Themes.
+Coming with the 4.X Verson of GititSurvey you will be able to add your own twig extension so you can create your own functions available from Survey / Question Themes.
 It comes with an exemle: HelloWorld_Twig_Extension.

 In LS3, it is available by configuration.
 You must update your config.php to allow it by adding: